 5. Acadia National Park Discovery Map (Tyvek), 3rd: Hiking, Biking, and Paddling (Appalachian Mountain Club: Acadia National Park

 The Acadia National Park Discovery Map is a GPS-rendered topographic map is a compact yet comprehensive resource for exploring Maine’s popular park on bike, water, or foot.
 On one side you’ll find a map of Mount Desert Island in its entirety, including insets of Isle au Haut and Schoodic Peninsula.
 On the reverse is a close-up map of Eastern Mount Desert Island, detailing such popular treks as Jordon Pond, Bald Peak, Cadillac Mountain, and Cranberry Hill.
 Trips from the companion guidebook, Discover Acadia National Park, 3rd Edition, are clearly labeled on the map.
+Check out our recent review of cycling in Acadia for helpful tips.

 6. Bicycling New Hampshire’s Seacoast